mendix/docs/content/deployment/on-premises/troubleshooting.md

 ---
 title: "Troubleshooting"
 category: "On-Premises"
-tags: []
+tags: ["IIS".
+"Windows", "Internet Information Sevices", "Service Console"]
 ---

 ## 1 IIS Troubleshooting

-When setting up IIS as a webserver in front of Mendix it could happen that you run into issues with your installation.
+When setting up Microsoft Internet Information Services (IIS) as a webserver in front of Mendix it could happen that you run into issues with your installation.
 The first step you will need to take is to decide what is causing your problem, an incorrect Mendix installation or IIS.

 To determine where to look for your problem you should start by validating the Mendix installation.
 Whenever you open your application from your laptop, it will always open it through IIS.
 We want to work around that, in order to test just Mendix without IIS you should open the browser on your server.
-When you open Internet Explorer and go to [http://localhost:8080/](http://localhost:8080/) (or the port that you have configured), you can test if the application is working.
+When you open the browser and go to [http://localhost:8080/](http://localhost:8080/) (or the port that you have configured), you can test if the application is working.

-If the test with Mendix application is successful you have to search for your problem in IIS, if the application isn't working you should start by validating your Mendix application installation.
+If the test with the Mendix application is successful you have to search for your problem in IIS, if the application isn't working you should start by validating your Mendix application installation.

 ### 1.1 Validating the Mendix installation

 If there are issues with the Mendix installation you should see error messages in the Service Console or in the browser as well.

-A common issue is related to critical files not being found.If you get these types of errors you will have to validate the installation of the server version.
-In order to do that you will need to confirm the location of the server installations.
-And search for the correct platform version, and the files that are referenced in the error message.
+A common issue is related to critical files not being found.
+If you get these types of errors you will have to validate the installation of the server version.
+You do that by confirming the location of the server installations.
+Search for the correct platform version, and the files that are referenced in the error message.
 If all files are present in the expected location there is an issue with security and the user running the Mendix service is not allowed to read and execute in the mxclientsystem folder.
 If the files are missing, somebody or some process removed the files.
 You should re-install the server distribution (tar.gz file).

 ![](attachments/18448664/18580723.png)